Public Records Access Policy

 - A request must ask for existing records or documents.
 FOIA allows for inspection or copying of records; it does not apply to situations asking general questions about the work of (the Department), nor does it require (the Department) to create a record that does not exist or devote staff time to search for records not immediately identifiable.

 - Records can be provided in the format in which they were created.
-For example, if you are requesting records maintained in an Excel spreadsheet, you may elect to receive those records electronically, via e-mail, or on a computer disk, or to receive a printed copy of those records.
+For example, if you are requesting records maintained in an Excel spreadsheet, you may elect to receive those records electronically, via e-mail, on an external drive, or to receive a printed copy of those records.

-- You may be contacted if there are questions about a request, to ensure that the appropriate records are being provided.
+- You may be contacted if we have questions about a request to ensure that the appropriate records are being provided.

 The Freedom of Information Act allows any public body to withhold certain records from public disclosure.
 The City of Pelham commonly withholds records subject to exemptions such as: